 To provide the Site and the Services, it is necessary for us to hold and process certain personal information.
 We take your privacy very seriously and use reasonable care in keeping this information secure and preventing any unauthorised access or unlawful use of it.
+We do not share your information with anyone outside of our organisation.
 All personal information is processed by us in accordance with applicable data protection legislation and our website is encrypted with SSL.
 Persons under the age of 18 are not eligible to use our services and should not submit any personal information to freevocals.com.

 We may collect or ask you to provide some or all of the following: name, address, email addresses, IP addresses, web-browser details, operating system details, and/or your activities on the Site.
-This information will be stored together with any additional information you may provide to us from time to time, and will be used to provide you with the Services.
+This information will be stored together with any additional information you may provide to us and will be used to provide you with the Services.
 We may also use your personal information:

 (i) to analyse use of the Site; and;

 (ii) to licence vocal recordings to you; and;